 Ondrej Homola has an incredibly exciting design job – he designs in-car interfaces.
 We got to know Ondro at the beginning of the collaboration between Lighting Beetle* and Škoda.
 Today, he is the Lead UX Designer at Volvo in Sweden.

-If the topic of design in the Automotive Industry intrigues you, Ondra recommends following NetCarShow and vlogs from Carwow as additional resources.
+If the topic of design in the automotive industry intrigues you, Ondrej recommends following NetCarShow and vlogs from Carwow as additional resources.
 He also follows blogs from Matej Káninský and he suggests taking the design thinking course by IBM for all UX designers.
 To stay updated he listens to The Vergecast Podcast.
 And if you want to ask him additional questions, you can find his profile on LinkedIn.

 Minimum Viable Podcast is brought to you by the CX design studio Lighting Beetle*.
 It's usually recorded in the Slovak language, however, you can read an English transcription of this episode below.
 For more content in English, including case studies and handouts, visit our Journal.